hcshires/Feed-The-Ball/README.md

 ## Gameplay
 Players will be greeted with a title screen containing “play” and “settings” buttons (detailed functionality included in Pseudocode).
 Players are shown the beginning scene.
 Players move the on-screen ball with W, A, S, D, or Arrow keys.
 Players can collect “coins” to increase their score and unlock the next level, “power-ups” to unlock special abilities for quicker completion of the level, and to avoid “enemies”.
 “Power-ups” allow the player to eliminate the enemies on-screen and avoid getting “hit”.
 As the player progresses, the level’s difficulty should increase based on the amount of time it takes them to complete a level, the strategies they are using, and how they are utilizing on-screen elements.
 If the player fails to complete a level by losing all their “lives”, the level starts over.
 Levels can be selected in the “game menu” by pressing M or the on-screen button.
 The player can quit the level or the game altogether from the same menu and save their progress.

-## Additional Purpose
+## Appendix - Research and Development

+I wanted this project to become an increased and broad learning experience for myself, so an idea I tried implementing included utilizing AI to automate level generation based on player skill level.
+Levels become increasingly difficult based entirely on the player’s skill level determined by a custom Machine Learning (ML) algorithm written with the Unity MLAgents SDK.
+I additionally wanted my work to produce good in my local community, so I used this project as a way to gather publicity to a crowdfunding campaign for charities in my area.

-### Problem Statement:
+### Problem Statement
-How can I as a software developer, create a 3D platform/shooter game with ML implementation, to attract players and generate income to donate to charity?
+How can I as a software developer, create a 3D platform/shooter game with ML implementation to attract players and generate income for donation to charity?

-### Solution - Philanthropy Model:
+### Solution - Philanthropy Model
 Players of “Feed the Ball” can pledge an amount on a crowdfunding project page that will go directly to charity.
-Kickstarter is the platform that allows the developed game to be able to generate income for charity (versus an alternate fundraiser).

 - View my presentation slides: https://hcshires.github.io/assets/files/feed-the-ball-slides.pptx